dentarg/auth0-blog/_posts/2017-08-23-automatically-mapping-dto-to-entity-on-spring-boot-apis.markdown

 Lastly, it creates an instance of `ExamUpdateDTO` and applies it to the `Exam` instance created before to checks if the `title`, `description`, and `editedAt` properties were updated and if the `createdAt` property remained unchanged.
 Running the tests now, through the IDE or through the `gradle test` command, should gives us a positive result.
 Therefore, we can now build the rest of the engine to map DTOs to entities.

-### Automating DTO to Entity Mapping
+### Mapping DTOs to Entities Automatically

-Although the ModelMapper library contains an [extension specifically designed for Spring](http://modelmapper.org/user-manual/spring-integration/), we won't use it because it doesn't help us exactly how we want.
+Although the ModelMapper library contains an [extension specifically designed for Spring](http://modelmapper.org/user-manual/spring-integration/), we won't use it because it doesn't help us exactly how we need.
 Since we are going to build a RESTful API that handles DTOs and we want these DTOs to be converted to our entities as automatically as possible, we will create our own set of generic classes to do the magic for us.

 The most attentive readers will have noted that the `id` property in the `ExamUpdateDTO` class was marked with `@Id`.
-We have used this annotation because we will develop our solution in a way that integrates Spring MVC, JPA/Hibernate, and ModelMapper to fetch instances of existing entities persisted in the database based on these `@Ids`.
+We added this annotation because our solution will integrate Spring MVC, JPA/Hibernate, and ModelMapper to fetch instances of existing entities persisted in the database with the value of these `@Ids`.
 For the DTOs that do not include `@Id` properties, we will simply generate new entities based on the values sent, without querying the database.

 We could restrict our solution to handle only instances of `Exam` and its DTOs, but as the QuestionMarks project grows, new DTOs and new entities will need to be converted among each other.
 Therefore, it makes sense to create a generic solution to handle scenarios for any entities and DTOs that arise.

-The first artifact that we will create will be an annotation that we will use to activate the automatic mapping of DTOs into entities.
+The first artifact that we will create will be an annotation that activates the automatic mapping of DTOs into entities.
 We will create a new package called `util` inside the `com.questionmarks` package, and will create a `DTO` interface on it with the following code:

 ```java
 package com.questionmarks.util;